1. The Realism of the Impossible

 ‘People cannot be made to move into new habits of life — they must grow into them gradually, as they grew into their old ways of living.’

 I think it’s important to reflect on these words when thinking about the role of a socialist architecture.
-The transition to socialism, according to Trotksy, is to be undertaken not only by policies handed down by central government.
-We can’t afford to wait round for this always future government to pass down socialist policies that will save us all from capitalism.
+As the failures of the Twentieth century demonstrated, there is no blueprint for a socialist society; but the transition to socialism must be undertaken not only by policies handed down by central government.
+We can’t afford to wait around for this always-future government to pass down socialist policies that will save us all from capitalism.
 It’s not going to happen.
-Party politics, such as it functions under capitalism, is not going to produce that change.
-But what we can try to do is change the everyday habits of citizens, including how we live together.
-Obviously, it’s going to take far more than that to affect the movement toward socialism we so desperately need; but just as capitalist architecture is a tool of the capitalist system of privatisation, social cleansing, wealth accumulation, inequality and social segregation, so a socialist architecture can be a tool for bringing about change towards a socialist system.
+Party politics, such as it functions under capitalism, is never going to produce that change.
+But what we can try to do is change the everyday habits of citizens, including the spaces in which we live with each other.
+Clearly, it will take far more than that to affect the movement toward socialism we so desperately need, beginning with fundamental change in the relations of production; but just as capitalist architecture is a tool of the capitalist system of privatisation, social cleansing, wealth accumulation, inequality and social segregation, so a socialist architecture can be a tool for bringing about change towards a socialist system.

 10. Policies on Housing Development